 The arrow point to plaque, which works its way below the gumline to start the gingivitis

 Teeth cleaning is so important that it should not be performed by a groomer or a pet store.
 The care given in these facilities is inferior and will not prevent dental disease.
-All they do is scrape some tartar off the external parts of the teeth, and the do not address the major problem, which is the infection below the gumline.
-By law, in the state of Californi,a dental cleanings must be performed by a trained technician under the direct supervision of a veterinarian.
+All they do is scrape some tartar off the external parts of the teeth, and do not address the major problem, which is the infection below the gumline.
+By law, in the state of California, dental cleanings must be performed by a trained technician under the direct supervision of a veterinarian.

 In our hospital this means that only our doctors makes a diagnosis of dental disease.
-It is only then that they decide if cleaning the teeth without anesthetic will solve the problem.
+It is only then that a doctor decides if cleaning the teeth without anesthetic will solve the problem.
 We clean pets’ teeth without anesthesia on the 4th Monday and Wednesday of each month, in our exam room number 5, under direct supervision of our doctors.
 Any special problems noted will be brought to your attention and will be discussed by one of our doctors with you personally.
 You will get a checklist of any problems your pet has.

 This insidious problem sneaks up on pets as they age.
-A pet that was a little stiff or doesn’t walk as long or as fast as it used to, or is not quite as active as it used to be, can seemingly become debilitated overnight.
+A pet that was a little stiff, or doesn’t walk as long or as fast as it used to, or is not quite as active as it used to be, can seemingly become debilitated overnight.
 It is now in obvious pain, is not eating, and oftentimes cannot use its rear legs.
 In reality this problem did not occur overnight.
 You missed the subtle signs of its progression because your pet hid them from you.
 This arthritic problem needs to be addressed as your pet reaches middle age and before the problem progresses.
 Our arthritis page has lots of information on treatment and prevention.

 Dogs and cats get many forms of arthritis.
 A common, and insidious one, is called spondylosis.
 It occurs in the spine of the mid to lower back usually.
-The red circle on the radiograph below shows where it is usually found.
+The red circle on the radiograph shows where it is usually found.

 Obese pets are prone to an array of diseases.
 Important ones are arthritis, sugar diabetes (diabetes mellitus) and liver disease (hepatic lipidosis).
 If your pet is overweight we will instruct you on the proper food to correct the obesity.
 It might be a higher fiber diet, it might be a lower carbohydrate and higher protein diet.
 Every pet is different, and there is no blanket approach, so we treat each case of obesity individually.

 The diet your pet should be on, no matter whether it is healthy or ill, should not be decided by advice from a pet store or feed store.
 Their main goal is to sell you food, mostly based on marketing, and not tailor made to your pet’s specific needs.
-We prescribe food based on your pet’s body conditions score, physical exam results, diagnostic test results, age, lifestyle, and many decades of extensive training, experience, and continuing education, on animal diseases.
+We prescribe food based on your pet’s body condition score, physical exam results, diagnostic test results, age, lifestyle, and many decades of extensive training, experience, and continuing education, on animal diseases.

 You can learn more about some of the foods we recommend from our Prescription Diets page.
-You are welcome to purchase the food anywhere you want, and will give you a written prescription to do so.
+You are welcome to purchase the food anywhere you want, and we will give you a written prescription to do so.
 Our primary interest is in the health of your pet and its quality of life, not selling you food.